Key Takeaways

 How to Avoid

-Someone approaches asking you to sign a petition for a 'good cause' — deaf students, refugees, environmental protection.
+The mechanic: someone approaches asking you to sign a petition for a "good cause" — deaf students, refugees, environmental protection, "sick child" appeals.
 While you're distracted reading the form and deciding whether to sign, an accomplice picks your pocket from behind.
-Some also demand a cash 'donation' after you sign and become aggressive if you refuse.
+Some scammers also demand a cash "donation" after you sign and become aggressive if you refuse.
+Variants include "petition with photo of injured child" pressing on emotional weight, and groups of 2–3 hovering simultaneously to make you feel surrounded while reading.

 Red Flags